pieforproviders/pieforproviders/docs/attendances_and_absences.md

       - add an `Attendance` w/ the `check_in`, `check_out`, `wonderschool_id` associated to that `ServiceDay`
         - Potential Errors
           - [Attendance Model Validations](#attendance---model-validations)
-            - log error to AppSignal w/ alerts to customer support
+            - log error to AppSignal w/ alerts to customer support & tech team
     - if a `ServiceDay` does not exist for that day for that child
       - create a `ServiceDay` for that day for that child
         - Potential Errors
           - [Service Day Model Validations](#service-day---model-validations)
-            - log error to AppSignal w/ alerts to customer support
+            - log error to AppSignal w/ alerts to customer support & tech team
       - add an `Attendance` w/ the `check_in`, `check_out`, `wonderschool_id` associated to the new `ServiceDay`
         - Potential Errors
           - [Attendance Model Validations](#attendance---model-validations)
-            - log error to AppSignal w/ alerts to customer support
+            - log error to AppSignal w/ alerts to customer support & tech team

 ### User-facing UI Attendance & Absence Creation
 #### `AttendanceBatchesController#create` & `ServiceDaysController#create`

-> **Behavior currently not defined**
-> - error handling

 - Potential Errors
   - param batch is empty
-    - return error in API response
-    - display API error to user
-    - log error to AppSignal for front-end w/ alerts to tech team & customer support
+    - do nothing
   - param batch is malformed
     - return error in API response
     - display API error to user